Keith Haring: Exhibitions

 In 2007, Haring's painted aluminum sculpture Self-Portrait (1989) was displayed in the lobby of the Arsenal in Central Park, as part of the retrospective exhibition The Outdoor Gallery: 40 Years of Public Art in New York City Parks.

 In 2008, there was a retrospective exhibition at the MAC in Lyon, France.
 In February 2010, on the occasion of the 20th anniversary of the Haring's death, the Tony Shafrazi Gallery showed an exhibition containing dozens of works from every stage of Haring's career.
 In March 2012, a retrospective exhibit of his work, Keith Haring: 1978–1982, opened at the Brooklyn Museum in New York.
 In April 2013, Keith Haring: The Political Line opened at the Musée d'Art Moderne de la Ville de Paris and Le Cent Quatre.
 In November 2014, then at the De Young Museum in San Francisco.

 From December 2016 to June 2017, the Petersen Automotive Museum in Los Angeles exhibited The Unconventional Canvases of Keith Haring, which featured five vehicles that Haring painted.
 In 2019, Haring's work was exhibited at Gladstone Gallery in Belgium.
 The first major UK exhibition of Haring's work, featuring more than 85 artworks, was at Tate Liverpool from June to November 2019.
 From December 2019 to March 2020, the National Gallery of Victoria in Melbourne exhibited Keith Haring and Jean-Michel Basquiat: Crossing Lines.

 In February 2021, the Museum of Contemporary Art Denver opened the exhibition Keith Haring: Grace House Mural, which displays 13 panels from a mural Haring painted at a Catholic youth center on the Upper West Side of Manhattan in either March 1983 or 1984.
 The mural—which featured Haring's radiant baby, barking dog, and dancing man figures—spanned three floors and 85 feet.
 When Grace House was sold, its operator, the Church of the Ascension, went against the Keith Haring Foundation's wishes of securing a buyer who would maintain the work.
 Instead, the church had sections of the mural cut out and sold at auction in 2019 to an anonymous private collector for $3.86 million.
 The panels are on loan to the museum and will appear on exhibit until August 22, 2021.

-In March 2022, the exhibition Keith Haring: Grace House Mural moved to the Schunck Museum in Heerlen, Netherlands, where it will appear until September 25, 2022.
+In 2022, the exhibition Keith Haring: Grace House Mural was displayed at the Schunck Museum in Heerlen.
+In 2023, The Broad presented Haring's first museum exhibition in Los Angeles, Keith Haring: Art is for Everyone.